 MaintenanceMost BMPs are subject to a legally binding maintenance agreement between the property owner and Stafford County.
 These maintenance agreements require the property owner to perform inspections regularly, and the property owner maintain their BMPs in conformance with certain standards.
 Routine inspections performed by Stafford County will confirm that the requirements of the maintenance agreement are being met.

-*Please note: Beginning July 1st 2012, a 2.75% technology fee has been assessed and is required for all fees pertaining to BMP maintenance inspections.
+*Please note: A 2.75% technology fee has been assessed and is required for all fees pertaining to BMP maintenance inspections.

-For additional information on Stormwater BMP Maintenance, please contact the Environmental Division at (540) 658-8830.
+For additional information on Stormwater BMP Maintenance, please contact the Environmental Division (540) 658-8830.